Numerical evidence for marginal scaling at the integer quantum Hall transition: Marginal flow equations

 \section{Marginal flow equations}

-We now explore the consequences of the Zirnbauer conjecture for the flow equations (\ref{eq:beta_xy_linear}) and assume $\sigma_{xx}^\ast = 2/\pi \approx 0.6366$ from now on.
+We now explore the consequences of Zirnbauer's proposal for the flow equations (\ref{eq:beta_xy_linear}) and assume $\sigma_{xx}^\ast = 2/\pi \approx 0.6366$ from now on.
 If the linear terms on the right-hand side vanish, higher order contributions in $\delta_\pm$ have to be taken into account.
-Based on symmetries of the Pruisken field theory\citep{Pruisken1984} (periodicity in $\sigma_{xy}$ and behavior under reversal of the magnetic field), Khmelnitskii argued that $\frac{d\delta_{-}}{dl}$ must be even in $\delta_{+}$ and $\frac{d\delta_{+}}{dl}$ must be odd, and proposed a global flow diagram.\cite{Khmelnitskii-Quantization-1983} To respect the topology of the flow diagram we require that the flow is always away from the axis $\delta_{+}=0$ for both signs of $\delta_-$ (no term $\delta_+\delta_-$ in $\frac{d\delta_{+}}{dl}$).
+Based on symmetries of the Pruisken field theory\citep{Pruisken1984, Levine} (periodicity in $\sigma_{xy}$ and behavior under reversal of the magnetic field), Khmelnitskii argued that $\frac{d\delta_{-}}{dl}$ must be even in $\delta_{+}$ and $\frac{d\delta_{+}}{dl}$ must be odd, and proposed a global flow diagram. \cite{Khmelnitskii-Quantization-1983} To respect the topology of the flow diagram we require that the flow is always away from the axis $\delta_{+}=0$ for both signs of $\delta_-$ (no term $\delta_+\delta_-$ in $\frac{d\delta_{+}}{dl}$).
 Likewise, to get a fixed point which is stable along the $\delta_+=0$ axis, no term $\delta_-^2$ can appear in $\frac{d\delta_{-}}{dl}$.
 Thus, we arrive at the RG equations

-The expected phenomenology of the IQHT requires $b_{1,2}<0$ and $b_{3,4}>0$.
-For a certain choice of these parameters discussed in Sec.~\ref{sec:mimicry} below, the flow is depicted in Fig.~\ref{fig:flow}.
-We note that similar flow equations (with a different $b_2$-term of the form $b_2 \delta_- \delta_+^2$) have been suggested recently.\citep{Zirnbauer-localisation2020-talk}
+The expected phenomenology of the IQHT requires $b_{1,2}<0$ and $b_{3,4}>0$. \bs{Despite recent analytical advances with the candidate CFT,\cite{Zirnbauer-Marginal-CFT-perturbations-2021} the parameters $b_{1,2,3,4,...}$ remain unknown.} For a certain ad-hoc choice of these parameters the flow is depicted in Fig.~\ref{fig:flow}.
+We note that similar flow equations (with a different $b_2$-term of the form $b_2 \delta_- \delta_+^2$) have been suggested.\citep{Zirnbauer-localisation2020-talk}

-We emphasize that, from an applied point of view, $\sigma_{xx}^\ast=2/\pi$ and the parameters $b_{1,2,3,4}$ in Eqs.~\eqref{eq:beta_xx} and \eqref{eq:beta_xy} take over the role of $\nu$ and $y$ in defining the IQHT universality class.
-In Sec.~\ref{sec:sigma} we determine $\ourbone$ across different models.
-We discuss the effect of the other terms on a qualitative level.
+We emphasize that in the marginal scaling scenario, the values of $\sigma_{xx}^\ast$ and the parameters $b_{1,2,3,4}$ in Eqs.~\eqref{eq:beta_xx} and \eqref{eq:beta_xy} are the universal data that take over the role of $\nu$ and $y$ in defining the IQHT universality class, both conceptually and from an applied point of view.